ltalirz/livecoms-template-repository/README.md

 # Title of your LiveCoMS article

-Brief explanation of the focus of your article.
+This repository accompanies the [LiveCoMS](https://www.livecomsjournal.org/) article of the same name (under review).

 This document is written in [Markdown](https://guides.github.com/features/mastering-markdown/).